Jackie Leishman

 Picture

-Gone, 30 x 44 inches, ink, gouache, watercolor, pastel, and acrylic on paper.
+Remnant, 30 x 44 inches, ink on paper.
+SOLD

 DeCreation